- Student athlete nutrition can be a powerful performance enhancement for your sport and school.

-- Which areas to frequent to achieve your athlete goals.
+- When navigating the cafeteria, there are certain areas to avoid and others to frequent to achieve your athlete goals.

-- What foods to avoid to prevent inflammation.
+- You can void specific foods to prevent inflammation.

 1. The Salad Bar

 A staple in every pro athlete diet.
 Take some of every veggie to create a rainbow for yourself!
 Options may be limited, or they may have the same options each day.
 But a wide variety of veggies are your most reliable tool to promote recovery and help you achieve your athletic goals.
 However, avoid processed salad dressings that are often made with poor quality inflammatory oils (soybean, canola, etc.).
 Instead, opt for olive oil and balsamic vinegar, with or without a squeeze of lemon.

 2. The Fried Bar